devsoc-unsw/jobsboard/README.md

 5. Navigate to [localhost:8080](http://localhost:8080/) to see the backend running locally!
 Visit [localhost:8080/docs](http://localhost:8080/docs) to see the API docs.

-> Make sure that the apiRoot in /frontend/config/config.ts points to the local instance..

 ### Running the backend in production mode

 > Only use this section if you are working on a function that needs the mail queue initialised.
 This assumes that you are using Gmail as the test account when trying to send emails.